ryanrestine/HackTheBox_WriteUps/windows_machines/object_notes.md

 Note: the target IP keeps changing because this box took me forever and I stopped, started, and reverted several times.

-Now for the last ACL abuse step, we can think back to our bloodhound results and recall that maria had GenericAll access over the domain admins group.
+Now for the last ACL abuse step, we can think back to our bloodhound results and recall that maria had WriteOwner access over the domain admins group.

 First we'll need to assign maria as owner of the group with PowerView: